Purity-E/project_mlopszoomcamp/README.md

     * Create a dockerfile
     * Build docker image '  sudo /usr/bin/docker build -t fake-news-classification:v2 . '
     * Then run 'sudo /usr/bin/docker run -it --rm -p 9696:9696  fake-news-classification:v2'

+    ## Part B (Creating a docker file with conda environment)
+    * Create file 'predict.py' for the flask application.
+    * Get the model from mlflow registry
+    * Load the count vectorizer from the local folder
+    * Create file 'test.py' for testing
+    * Put 'predict.py' into a flask app and test it with test.py
+    * Run the application with gunicorn "gunicorn --bind=0.0.0.0:9696 predict:app"
+    * Package app to a docker container
+    * Create a dockerfile
+    * Create .yml file that contain environment dependencies 'conda env export > nlp_project.yml'
+    * Build docker image 'sudo /usr/bin/docker build -t fake-news-classification:v1 .'

 * NOTE: Part B worked perfectly.
 Part A still has some issues
 ## Step 5 Model monitoring (Check Model-monitoring folder)